ddc-java-17/leave-me-alone-reedsearle/docs/index.md

 students, professionals, sales people, etc.  Also in this category are users who are prone to forgetting their phones.

-As someone who lives in a place where phone might be taken, I want a feature that makes a loud noise to alert me that someone has grabbed my phone.
-I would like a picture to be taken of that person, so I have a chance of getting my phone back.

 The other type of user is a practical joker.
 This person might install this app on their phone and ask a friend to hand the phone to them.
 Alternatively, the practical joker might install the app on a friend's phone so the friend cannot touch the phone without setting off the alarm.

+As a professional who frequents places where phones may be taken, I want an alarm that makes a so uncomfortable, they drop my phone and run.
+I would like a picture to be taken of that person,

+As a person who has their life saved in their phone, I want an alarm app that will track the location of my phone when stolen so the police can recover my phone

 As a practical joker, I would love an app that would scare my friends if they touched my phone.